campfireman/ture.dev/content/posts/how-to-run-fifa-manager-2010-on-windows-11-using-dg-voodoo2.md

 ---
 title: "How to Run FIFA Manager 2010 on Windows 11 Using dgVoodoo 2"
 date: "2025-01-03"
+description: "A quick tutorial on how to get FIFA Manager 2010 running on Windows 11"
 ---

 My brother loves playing FIFA Manager 2010 (FM10).
 He is willing to get up at 5:00 in the morning just to play a couple of minutes in peace before he has to take care of his children and head out to his job.